- About Us

 The Higher Diploma in Arts (Archaeology) is an intensive one-year programme designed as a conversion course for those who have a primary degree in another discipline but who want to work or pursue postgraduate research in Archaeology.

-For those with a degree in Archaeology or cognate discipline, we offer one-year taught MA programmes in the areas of Human Osteoarchaeology and Archaeological Excavation.
+For those with a degree in Archaeology or cognate discipline, we offer one-year taught MA programmes in the areas of Museum Studies and Human Osteoarchaeology.
 We also welcome applications from overseas students who wish to undertake MPhil or PhD research with us.

 Find out more